 - Wild-Caught - Refers to shrimp that are harvested from their natural habitats, such as oceans, rivers, and lakes, often considered to have a more robust, authentic flavor due to their varied diet and environment.

-- Sustainably Farmed - Shrimp that are raised in controlled aquaculture environments, with practices that prioritize minimizing environmental impact, maintaining water quality, and avoiding overuse of antibiotics, ensuring a healthier and eco-friendly option for consumers.
+- Sustainably Farmed - Shrimp that are raised in controlled aquaculture environments, with practices that prioritize minimizing environmental impact, maintaining water quality, and avoiding overuse of antibiotics, ensuring a healthier and more eco-friendly option for consumers.

 Why Clean Shrimp Properly?

-First things first: cleaning shrimp isn’t just about making them look good.
-You need to remove the shell, veins, and tails to ensure you’re not chewing on something you shouldn’t be.
+First things first: cleaning shrimp isn't just about making them look good.
+You need to remove the shells, veins, and tails to ensure you're not chewing on something you shouldn't be.
 Besides, nobody likes a crunchy surprise in their pasta.

 Scientifically speaking, deveining shrimp helps remove digestive waste (yes, the "vein" is technically the digestive tract), and while it's not dangerous to eat, it can affect texture and flavor.